Foster Care Adoption Subsidies: Title IV-E, State Payments, and How to Negotiate Your Agreement

 - The current foster care rate the child is receiving

-The negotiated payment cannot exceed the foster care rate, but "the child's foster care rate" is itself often negotiable based on the child's documented level of need.
-Children with more complex needs receive higher foster care maintenance rates, which in turn set the ceiling for adoption assistance.
+The negotiated payment cannot exceed the foster care rate.
+Document the child's current rate and level of need; children with more complex needs may receive higher foster care maintenance rates, which can set the ceiling for adoption assistance.

 Get everything in writing before finalization.
 Once the adoption is finalized, you lose significant leverage to renegotiate.
 Post-finalization changes require reopening the agreement, which many states make deliberately difficult.

-The Foster-to-Adopt Transition Guide includes a subsidy negotiation checklist and a breakdown of what to document before your agreement meeting, so you go in knowing what you're entitled to ask for.
+The Foster-to-Adopt Transition Guide includes a subsidy negotiation checklist and a breakdown of what to document before your agreement meeting, so you go in knowing what to request and what to confirm.

 Free Download